 Sets aside $454 billion for “eligible business” which is defined as “a United States business that has not otherwise received economic relief in the form of loans or loan guarantees provided under” the legislation.
 Mid-sized nonprofits and businesses that have between 500 and 10,000 employees are eligible for loans under this provision.
 Although there is no loan forgiveness provision in this section, the loans would be charged an interest rate of no higher than two percent and would not accrue interest for the first six months.

 Charity Charge was formed as a social enterprise to help fund nonprofits.
-We designed the Charity Charge Nonprofit Business Mastercard specifically with the needs of nonprofits in mind with no fees, no personal guarantee or credit check, and 1% automatic cash back.
-These features help to limit your personal risk while increasing available cash.
+We designed the Charity Charge Nonprofit Business Mastercard specifically with the needs of nonprofits in mind with no expensive annual fees.
+These features help to increase your organization’s available cash.
 Currently, we are offering emergency lines of credit and fast tracking applications for new nonprofit clients.
-All credit is underwritten to the organization (not an individual), providing a boost in unrestricted funds so you can stay focused on your mission.
-To date, we work with hundreds of organizations, ranging from $50,000 to $100 million in revenue and we would be honored to serve your nonprofit through this current crisis.
+If eligible, credit is underwritten to the organization (not an individual), providing a boost in unrestricted funds so you can stay focused on your mission.
+To date, we work with thousands of organizations, ranging from $5,000 to $500 million in revenue and we would be honored to serve your nonprofit through this current crisis.

 Click here to request an application.